What Is an ETF?

 Most ETFs are index funds.
 They track a specific index, such as the S&P 500, rather than being actively managed by a manager who buys and sells investments for the fund with the aim of beating market returns.
 Index ETFs — just like index mutual funds — make it easy to build a highly diversified portfolio at a low cost.

-For the rest of us, aka passive investors whose mantra is to match market returns while keeping costs at a minimum, index ETFs and index mutual funds are akin to the holy grail.
+If you're a passive investor who is looking to match market returns while keeping costs at a minimum, index ETFs and index mutual funds are what you're looking for.

 Investing for retirement